New York World: Legacy

-Janet E. Steele argues that Pulitzer put a stamp on his age when he brought his brand of journalism from St. Louis to New York in 1883.
+Janet E. Steele argues that Joseph Pulitzer put a stamp on his age when he brought his brand of journalism from St. Louis to New York in 1883.
 In his New York World, Pulitzer emphasized illustrations, advertising, and a culture of consumption for working men.
 He believed they saved money to enjoy life with their families when they could, at Coney Island, for example.

 By contrast, the long-established editor Charles A. Dana, of The Sun, held to a traditional view of the working man as one engaged in a struggle to better his working conditions and to improve himself.
 Dana thought that readers in the 20th century followed fewer faddish illustrations and wished newspapers did not need advertising.
 Dana resisted buying a Linotype.
 In time the more sensational approach to news, advertising, and content triumphed.

 Revival

-On May 16, 2011, the Columbia University Graduate School of Journalism announced that it was launching an online publication named The New York World, in honor of the original newspaper published by Pulitzer, who founded the graduate school.
+On May 16, 2011, the Columbia University Graduate School of Journalism announced that it was launching an online publication named The New York World, in honor of the original newspaper published by Joseph Pulitzer, who founded the graduate school.
 The university said the mission of the publication would be "to provide New York City citizens with accountability journalism about government operations that affect their lives."
 It was to be staffed mainly by those who have completed master's or doctoral degrees, and other affiliates of the school.
 The online publication focuses on data journalism and collaborated with a number of local and national news outlets.
 The World lists contributors and an editor, but has not published new content since 2016.